Diwali celebrations have begun and you must be looking forward to happily munching away on festive sweets and savouries.

-- Smile at the sight of nuts: Nuts such as cashews and almonds contain heart healthy fats that are good for you.
-Keep the portion size small as they are high calorie food, eat them regularly as they promote satiety; which means your chances of gorging on sweets considerably reduce.
+4. Opt for nuts: Nuts such as cashews and almonds contain heart-healthy fats that are good for you.
+Again, keep the portion size small as they are high-calorie food items.

-- Never forget to exercise: If you did not pay much heed to what you had, make sure you burn those extra calories off.
-Go for a run, swim or even a game of football; anything that keeps your heart rate elevated to the fat burning zone for 30-40 minutes.
+5. Do not skip exercise: If you did not pay much heed to what you ate, make sure you burn those extra calories off.

 You need not punish yourself for enjoying food.
 However, take out some time for daily physical activity for 20 to 30 minutes, be it a brisk walk, jog, or cardio exercises.